-Tyler immigrated with his parents to the United States in 1991 after waiting in line for nearly eight years.
-Starting over in a new country was tough but with the love of his parents and the help of programs like Welfare and Medicare, Tyler went on to be the first person in his extended family to graduate from an American university – San Diego State University.
+Tyler legally immigrated to the United States in 1991 and while starting over in a new country was tough, with the hard work of his parents, Tyler was the first person in his family to graduate from college at San Diego State University.

 Assemblyman Diep has long been committed to public service.
 At the age of 23, he successfully ran and was elected as a Director of the Midway City Sanitary District.
 He was then elected to the Westminster City Council in 2008 and in 2014.
 His colleagues unanimously selected him to serve as Vice Mayor in 2010 and 2018.

 As your Assemblyman, he is committed to keeping state government accountable, fixing our state’s crumbling infrastructure, protect access to quality healthcare, and improving public education.